ryngonzalez/ryngonzalez.com/_work/fetchnotes/project-dachshund.md

 All the work presented here was designed in the hallowed days of May 2013, about a month before WWDC2013 blew up the expectations and design language of old and replaced it with the philosophy we all now know so well with iOS 7.

 I made a very conscious effort to understand the visual style of that iOS 6 world, and produced concepts that tried to expand that style with a (still in-progress) Fetchnotes identity.
-As something to be used by others, I made sure to take note and explain all the details thoroughly: layouting, spacing, and all the states necessary to represent particular UI elements were communicated through these Sketch files and through design reviews I presented.
+As something to be used by others, I made sure to take note and explain all the details thoroughly: layout, spacing, and all the states necessary to represent particular UI elements were communicated through these Sketch files and through design reviews I presented.

 ![](/images/DachshundComponents.png)